-The FreeTwinEV Strategic Research Agenda (SRA) is a comprehensive roadmap for advancing battery technology and digital twin innovations, aligning with the EU's sustainability objectives.
-Developed by the Slovak University of Technology (STU) in collaboration with international partners such as the University of Twente (NL), Linz Center of Mechatronics (AT) and ADDSEN(SK), this agenda is funded under the Horizon Europe initiative and focuses on positioning Slovakia as a leader in sustainable battery systems and Electric Vehicle (EV) technology.
+The FreeTwinEV Strategic Research Agenda (SRA) is a comprehensive roadmap for advancing battery technology and digital twin innovations, aligned with the EU's sustainability objectives.
+It has been developed through the collective efforts of the FreeTwinEV project partners namely Slovak University of Technology (STU), University of Twente (NL), Linz Center of Mechatronics (AT) and ADDSEN(SK).
+This agenda is funded under the Horizon Europe initiative and focuses on positioning Slovakia as a leader in sustainable battery systems and Electric Vehicle (EV) technology.